 For a theft loss, your records should show:

 - When you discovered your property was missing,

 - That you were the owner of the property.

 Child Care Credit

 You must give the name, address, and taxpayer identification number for all persons or organizations that provide care for your child or dependent.
 You can use Form W-10, Dependent Care Provider’s Identification and Certification, or various other sources to get the information from the care provider.
-Please retain this information with your tax records.

 You must keep records to prove the contributions you make during the year.
 The specific types of records will depend on whether the contribution is in cash, noncash, or out-of-pocket expenses.
 For information on contributions and the records you must keep, please see Publication 526, Charitable Contributions.